 When you post a shift, your internal per-diem pool sees that notice instantly though the app on their phone.
 A professional with the experience you need picks up that shift in seconds.
 When you need more backup, you’ve got CareRev’s broad network of qualified health professionals at your fingertips.
 They can pick up the shift in seconds and get to your facility in minutes.

-A flexible staffing model that uses on-demand talent and technology is one of the most impactful ways to staff your healthcare facility while supporting healthcare professionals.
-Combine this with other cost-effective healthcare staffing models to cross-train staff, staff top of license, and improve retention, and your facility has a winning model for your business and your people.
+Flexible nursing staffing models that use on-demand talent and technology are one of the most impactful ways to staff your healthcare facility while supporting healthcare professionals.
+Combine this with other cost-effective healthcare and medical clinic staffing models to cross-train staff, staff top of license, and improve retention, and your facility has a winning model for your business and your people.